edberwick/edberwick.github.io/contactme.md

 subtitle: Contact
 ---

-My fulltime role is with IBM, so please contact them for wider projects / programmes.
+My fulltime role is with Avanade, so please contact them for wider projects / programmes.

 If you'd like to discuss my blog, point out errors or just open up a diaglog, please fill out the form below.